latortuga/tomorrow-theme/README.md

 ## The Future?
 I may be releasing other variations of this theme and will certainly be adding support for other more text editors/IDEs.

+## Fork Info
+I forked this because of a recent change that made all HTML tags red and nuked the corresponding syntax highlighting.
+Love this theme but the change was lame.